codesciousness/mortgage-payment-calculator/README.md

 ### Server-side Features
 The server side of the project was created with TypeScript, Node.js, Express and MongoDB and includes the following features:

+- Data validation and sanitization functions utilized to check form input data, along with error feedback from the server to pinpoint the issue.
-- A main route handler for processing new loan POST requests sent from the frontend and saving them to the Mongo database.
+- A main route handler for processing new loan POST requests sent from the frontend and saving them to the Mongo database or updating an already saved loan.
-- The route handler also inserts the loan values into a simple html email template that sends the email utilizing the Nodemailer module.
+- The route handler also inserts the loan values into a simple html email template and sends an email utilizing the Nodemailer module.
+- A general rate limiter for the app to limit the number of requests per IP address during a 15 minute time frame.

 ## Technologies